-K: “Okay, if your sure.”
+K: “Okay, if you’re sure.”

 Well, no… it was not fine and we should have realized this long before because I am usually the one that jumps in deep without looking ahead first.

 We try again and this time we hear a loud CRACK.
 We turned around to watch in horror as our tripod and camera begin to tumble down the side of Pike’s Peak.
-This is where my lack of judgement kicks back in.
+This is where my lack of judgment kicks back in.
 I begin frantically run and climb down the mountain in order to save our camera.
-Fortunately I was fine and the camera stopped rolling after only falling a short distance.
+Fortunately, I was fine and the camera stopped rolling after only falling a short distance.
 All the while, some nearby visitors are cracking up at our misfortune.

 We both sit down and I begin to inspect the camera, while Logan tried to ignore the low grumbling and muttering coming from me.
-At first we look at the body of the camera and the lens.
+At first, we look at the body of the camera and the lens.
 Somehow nothing was damaged on the exterior.
 Then we turn the camera off and on again and nothing happens… Secretly I’m panicking inside, but then it miraculously turns on.
 Phew, sweating bullets.
 Then we both hear a “nails on the chalkboard” type sound as the lens to our camera is focusing – NOT GOOD.

 We walk back to our truck and begin to clean our camera and remove the lens to see if there was something we could do.
 After turning it off and on again a few more times the terrible noise seems to sound better and the camera also seems to be fully functional.
 HOW?
 Yeah, I still don’t have a clue.
 But thankfully we were able to use it for the duration of our trip and when we returned home we shipped it off with our extended warranty where they did some tune-ups.

-Back to the Tripod
+Back to the tripod

 So you’re probably wondering: “where is this going?”
 After inspecting our camera we began to inspect our tripod to which we noticed that one of the legs was bent and broken.
 We began to look on Amazon to see if we could order a new one and have it shipped to a hotel but we couldn’t figure out which one to buy and wanted to research more before making an impulse decision.

-The Benro Travel Angel fits perfectly in both my backpack/day pack (pictured below) or Logan’s day pack.
+The Benro Travel Angel fits perfectly in both my backpack/daypack (pictured below) or Logan’s daypack.

-At roughly 3.2lbs the Benro Travel Angel doesn’t add too much bulk to our luggage but is still sturdy enough to withstand weight and mild weather elements.
+At roughly 3.2lbs the Benro Travel Angel doesn’t add too much bulk to our luggage but is still sturdy enough to withstand the weight and mild weather elements.

 Just twist to unlock and you have a set up that takes only a matter of seconds!